sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

         6. **Contact EC2 Instance Metadata Service From Container** - your EKS Pods should be using other means such as [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to interact with AWS.
 It going through the Node to use its credentials instead is suspicious
         7. **Malware Detection** - we look for many malware filenames and hashes from our threat feeds - including crypto miners such as the **xmrig** here
             - We can even block malware from running - as you'll see later on!
-        8. **Detect outbound connections to common miner pool ports** - we look at network traffic (at Layer 3) and when the destination are suspicious things like crypto miner pools or [Tor](https://www.torproject.org/) entry nodes
+        8. **DNS Lookup for Miner Pool Domain Detected** - we look at network traffic (at Layer 3) and when the destination are suspicious things like crypto miner pools or [Tor](https://www.torproject.org/) entry nodes

 And this is only a small sample of the Rules we have out-of-the-box as part of the service!